oalcabes/ValRE/ValRE_ADDITIONS.md

     in all of the values from the csv files and reformats them into the JSON format given by the CCMC.
 If the output of operational_sep_quantities.py changes or has problems, these observational JSON files may be created incorrectly.
 Therefore, it may be necessary to edit the obs_csv2json function directly to make sure all of the values are correctly loaded into JSON.
+2. DETECT PREVIOUS EVENT VALUE: This is an input value for the operational_sep_quantities.py module.
+For most ValRE purposes, the detect previous event value can be set to false, as most events that ValRE uses do not occur right after each other.
+However, for such an event, if it is necessary to go into the GOES database to retrieve observational data, it may be necessary to change the detect previous event value to True.
+ValRE does not currently have a way to automate this, and it may be necessary to validate that particular event manually.
+If you need to add in an automation, you can edit the function database_extraction in gen_output.py and change the input in the function sep.run_all from cfg.detect_previous_event to your own value.